dannytpeck/dannytpeck/README.md

 ## 👋 Hi, I'm Danny!
 - 💻 I'm interested in using computers to make the world a more enjoyable place!
-- 🌱 I'm currently learning Computer Science!
+- 🌱 I'm almost finished with my Computer Science degree!
-- 💞️ I'm looking to collaborate on educational projects!
+- 💞️ I'm looking to work with with exciting and intelligent people!
 - 📫 You can reach me at dannytpeck@gmail.com